Modelling of Computing

 Objectives and Content

-The course covers models of computation that form the basis of modern computers.
-An overview is given of methods for generating and recognising formal languages (grammars, automats, Turing machines) and their relation to computation is explained.
+An overview is given of methods for generating and recognising formal languages (grammars, automata, Turing machines) and their relation to computation is explained.

 Required Previous Knowledge